 The new gTLD Auction Proceeds Cross-Community Working Group (CCWG) was chartered at the end of January 2017 by the Address Supporting Organization (ASO), the At-Large Advisory Committee (ALAC), the Country Code Names Supporting Organization (ccNSO), the Generic Names Supporting Organization (GNSO), the Governmental Advisory Committee (GAC), the Security and Stability Advisory Committee (SSAC), and the Root Server System Advisory Committee (RSSAC) to propose the mechanism that should be developed in order to allocate the new gTLD Auction Proceeds.
 The term ‘mechanism’ in this context refers to a funding structure that will be created to allocate the Auction Proceeds.
 Following approval of the proposal(s) by the Chartering Organizations, it is to be submitted to the ICANN Board for its consideration.

-Per the CCWG’s charter, the CCWG was expected, at a minimum, to publish an Initial Report for public comment followed by a Final Report, which will be submitted to the Chartering Organizations for their consideration.
-The publication of this (draft) Final Report has to meet the expected obligations set out in the CCWG’s charter and further described by materials produced by the ICANN organization.
-Through publication of the Initial Report for public comment (first public comment period), the CCWG gathered the input from Chartering Organizations as well as others interested in this work on the CCWG’s deliberations.
-The CCWG analyzed and incorporated input on the Initial Report to produce the (draft) Final Report and recommendations.
-The public comment on the draft Final Report (second public comment period) provides an additional opportunity for the community to provide feedback.
-The public comment period on this draft Final Report will remain open for a minimum of 40 days to ensure that all interested individuals and groups have an opportunity to respond.
+Per the CCWG’s charter, the CCWG was expected, at a minimum, to publish an Initial Report for Public Comment followed by a Final Report, which will be submitted to the Chartering Organizations for their consideration.
+The publication of this proposed Final Report has to meet the expected obligations set out in the CCWG’s charter and further described by materials produced by the ICANN organization.
+Through publication of the Initial Report for Public Comment (first Public Comment period), the CCWG gathered the input from Chartering Organizations as well as others interested in this work on the CCWG’s deliberations.
+The CCWG analyzed and incorporated input on the Initial Report to produce the proposed Final Report and recommendations.
+The Public Comment on the proposed Final Report (second Public Comment period) provides an additional opportunity for the community to provide feedback.
+The Public Comment period on this proposed Final Report will remain open for a minimum of 40 days to ensure that all interested individuals and groups have an opportunity to respond.

-After review of comments received on this draft Final Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.
+After review of comments received on this proposed Final Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.

 For further information and background, please see Annex A.